cltrudeau/django-bstrap-modals/docs/bsmodals.rst

     :param object errors:
         Key/value pairs specifying the ``name`` and error message of any tags that are in error state.

+.. js:function:: FormDialog.clear_errors()

+    Removes any ``is-invalid`` states from any of the tags in the form.

+.. js:function:: FormDialog.hide()

+    Hides the form.
+Useful for when using custom callbacks on button pushes.

 FormModal
 =========